mndillon/toki-pona-nanpa-linja-n/README.md

 - Contain **s**, which no digit word has
 - Meaning evokes “to pass over”
 - A bridge joining different parts of the whole numeric value
-- pasan ends in **-n** to indicate that the last part of the number follows
+- pasan ends in **-n** to signal that the last part of the number follows
 - Clean separator word

 ### sitelen pona (only suggestions)